 - A Group Catastrophe cover which is placed in line with the strategy of buying to at least the level of a 1:1000 year event on a modified whole of portfolio basis.
-Covers purchased are dynamic, the maximum event retention (MER) changes as total requirements change and as the reinsurance purchase strategy evolves. - A Surplus cover, which provides "per risk" protection for the commercial property and engineering businesses. - Excess of loss reinsurance for casualty, marine, motor and property portfolios. - The Company has entered into a whole of account 20% quota share agreement effective 1 July 2015.
+Covers purchased are dynamic, the maximum event retention (MER) changes as total requirements change and as the reinsurance purchase strategy evolves. - A Surplus cover, which provides "per risk" protection for the commercial property and engineering businesses. - Excess of loss reinsurance for casualty, marine, motor and property portfolios. - The Company has entered into a whole of account 20% quota share agreement effective 1 July 2015 with Berkshire Hathaway.
 The Company cedes 20% of Gross Written Premium and recovers 20% of all claims.
-The Company is also reimbursed for 20% of its share of operating costs and receives a percentage based fee of the premium ceded. - The Company has also purchased adverse development cover (ADC) which provides \$900 million of additional protection against the Canterbury Earthquakes effective 1 January 2016. - The Company has a high hazard property "per risk" quota share.
-The Company cedes 66.67% of this portfolio. - The Company has a cyber liability quota share.
-The Company cedes 75% of this portfolio.
+The Company is also reimbursed for 20% of its share of operating costs and receives a percentage based fee of the premium ceded. - From 1 January 2018 the Company entered into further quota share arrangements with Munich Re, Swiss Re and Hannover Re.
+The Company cedes 12.5% of Gross Written Premium and recovers 12.5% of all claims.
+The Company is also reimbursed for 12.5% of its share of operating costs and receives a percentage based fee of the premium ceded. - The Company has also purchased adverse development cover (ADC) which provides \$900 million of additional protection against the Canterbury Earthquakes effective 1 January 2016. - The Company has a high hazard property "per risk" quota share.
+The Company cedes 66.67% of this portfolio gross of any quota share arrangements. - The Company has a cyber liability quota share.
+The Company cedes 75% of this portfolio gross of any quota share arrangements.